-This notice publishes a tentative determination of the differential earnings rate for 1997 and of the recomputed differential earnings rate for 1996.
-This notice also publishes a tentative determination of the rates on which the calculation of the differential earnings rate for 1997 and the recomputed differential earnings rate for 1996 are based.
-The final determination of these rates is expected to be published before September 1, 1998.
+This notice publishes a tentative determination of the differential earnings rate for 2001 and of the recomputed differential earnings rate for 2000.
+This notice also publishes a tentative determination of the rates on which the calculation of the differential earnings rate for 2001 and the recomputed differential earnings rate for 2000 are based.
+The final determination of these rates is expected to be published before September 1, 2002.

-The tentative determination of the differential earnings rate for 1997 and the tentative determination of the recomputed differential earnings rate for 1996 that are published in this notice should be used by mutual life insurance companies to calculate the amount of tax liability for taxable years beginning in 1997 (in the case of companies that file returns before publication of the final determination of these rates) or to calculate the amount of estimated unpaid tax liability for taxable years beginning in 1997 (in the case of companies that are allowed an extension of time to file returns).
+The tentative determination of the differential earnings rate for 2001 and the tentative determination of the recomputed differential earnings rate for 2000 that are published in this notice should be used by mutual life insurance companies to calculate the amount of tax liability for taxable years beginning in 2001 (in the case of companies that file returns before publication of the final determination of these rates) or to calculate the amount of estimated unpaid tax liability for taxable years beginning in 2001 (in the case of companies that are allowed an extension of time to file returns).
 Companies that file returns before publication of the final determination of these rates should file amended returns after the final determination of these rates is published.
-If there is a failure to pay tax for a taxable year beginning in 1997 and the failure is attributable to a difference between (a) the tentative determination of the differential earnings rate for 1997 and recomputed differential earnings rate for 1996 and (b) the final determination of these rates, then any such failure through September 15, 1998, will be treated as due to reasonable cause and will not give rise to any addition to tax under § 6651.
+If there is a failure to pay tax for a taxable year the tentative determination of the differential earnings rate for 2001 and recombeginning in 2001 and the failure is attributable to a difference between (a)

+and (b) the final determination of these rates, then any such failure through September 16, 2002, will be treated as due to puted differential earnings rate for 2000 any addition to tax under § 6651.